Battle of the Coral Sea: Afternoon operations

 Having taken heavy losses in the attack, which also scattered their formations, the Japanese strike leaders canceled the mission after conferring by radio.
 The Japanese aircraft all jettisoned their ordnance and reversed course to return to their carriers.
 The sun set at 18:30.
-Several of the Japanese dive bombers encountered the U.S. carriers in the darkness, around 19:00, and briefly confused as to their identity, circled in preparation for landing before anti-aircraft fire from TF 17's destroyers drove them away.
+Several of the Japanese dive bombers encountered the US carriers in the darkness, around 19:00, and briefly confused as to their identity, circled in preparation for landing before anti-aircraft fire from TF 17's destroyers drove them away.
 By 20:00, TF 17 and Takagi were about 100 nmi apart.
 Takagi turned on his warships' searchlights to help guide the 18 surviving aircraft back and all were recovered by 22:00.

 In the meantime, at 15:18 and 17:18 Neosho was able to radio TF 17 she was drifting northwest in dire straits.
-Neoshos 17:18 report gave wrong coordinates, which hampered subsequent U.S. rescue efforts to locate the oiler.
+Neoshos 17:18 report gave wrong coordinates, which hampered subsequent US rescue efforts to locate the oiler.
 More significantly, the news informed Fletcher his only nearby available fuel supply was gone.

 As nightfall ended aircraft operations for the day, Fletcher ordered TF 17 to head west and prepared to launch a 360° search at first light.
 Crace also turned west to stay within striking range of the Louisiades.
-Inoue directed Takagi to make sure he destroyed the U.S. carriers the next day, and postponed the Port Moresby landings to 12 May.
+Inoue directed Takagi to make sure he destroyed the US carriers the next day, and postponed the Port Moresby landings to 12 May.
 Takagi elected to take his carriers 120 nmi north during the night so he could concentrate his morning search to the west and south and ensure that his carriers could provide better protection for the invasion convoy.
 Gotō and Kajioka were unable to position and coordinate their ships in time to attempt a night attack on the Allied warships.

 Both sides expected to find each other early the next day, and spent the night preparing their strike aircraft for the anticipated battle as their exhausted aircrews attempted to get a few hours' sleep.
-In 1972, U.S. Vice Admiral H. S. Duckworth, after reading Japanese records of the battle, commented, "Without a doubt, May 7, 1942, vicinity of Coral Sea, was the most confused battle area in world history."
+In 1972, US Vice Admiral H. S. Duckworth, after reading Japanese records of the battle, commented, "Without a doubt, May 7, 1942, vicinity of Coral Sea, was the most confused battle area in world history."
 Hara later told Yamamoto's chief of staff, Admiral Matome Ugaki, he was so frustrated with the "poor luck" the Japanese experienced on 7 May that he felt like quitting the navy.